KarthickSuresh09/Ansible/Ansible Installation & Configuration.md

 On all slave servers:

-STEP1- (It is Optional if your going seperate user use this)
+STEP1- (It is Optional if your going seperate user use this method all configuration inside same user)

 Login as root user.
 Create a ansible user, set the password and add it to the sudoers file: